List of pharaohs: Seventeenth Dynasty

-The early 17th Dynasty may also have included the reign of a pharaoh Nebmaatre, whose chronological position is uncertain.
+The early 17th Dynasty may also have included the reign of a pharaoh Nebmaatre, whose chronological position is unknown.

 New Kingdom

 The New Kingdom (1550–1077 BC) is the period covering the Eighteenth, Nineteenth, and Twentieth dynasty of Egypt, from the 16th to the 11th century BC, between the Second Intermediate Period, and the Third Intermediate Period.

 Through military dominance abroad, the New Kingdom saw Egypt's greatest territorial extent.
 It expanded far into Nubia in the south, and held wide territories in the Near East.
 Egyptian armies fought with Hittite armies for control of modern-day Syria.

 Three of the best known pharaohs of the New Kingdom are Akhenaten, also known as Amenhotep IV, whose exclusive worship of the Aten is often interpreted as the first instance of monotheism, Tutankhamun known for the discovery of his nearly intact tomb, and Ramesses II who attempted to recover the territories in modern Israel/Palestine, Lebanon and Syria that had been held in the Eighteenth Dynasty.
 His reconquest led to the Battle of Qadesh, where he led the Egyptian armies against the army of the Hittite king Muwatalli II.